 Making a human rights complaint about vaccines

-Early in the complaint process, a person making a human rights complaint on the ground of mental disability or physical disability will need to provide medical information to confirm they have a disability that prevents them from being vaccinated for COVID-19.
+People making human rights complaints on the ground of mental disability or physical disability will need to provide medical information to confirm they have a disability that prevents them from being vaccinated for COVID-19.
 Additional information about providing medical information is available:

-Someone who wants to make a complaint on the ground of religious beliefs will need to support that their belief that they cannot be vaccinated is sincerely held and connected to their faith.
+on the ground of religious beliefs will need to demonstrate how their belief that they cannot be vaccinated is sincerely held and connected to their faith.

 Next steps after a complaint is accepted